T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 Israel second, but Israel trumps Judah because the birthright belongs to Israel not Judah and the

 birthright must ultimately include the scepter as well.
-Only Shiloh ̶ Jesus can and does do this.
+Only Shiloh ̶ Jesus can unite the two and

-Keep in mind that, on a genealogical level, Jesus is of Judah, but nationally, He is also of Israel,
+does just this.
+Keep in mind that, on a genealogical level, Jesus is of Judah, but nationally, He is

-for Judah is one of the twelve tribes when all are united as one nationally.
-This unity is what
+also of Israel, for Judah is one of the twelve tribes when all are united as one nationally.
+This unity

 To clarify this further; Shiloh is not solely a Judahite genetically but, of greater significance, is an